 – which in fact makes the latency 10ms RTT – 5ms in each direction.

-and here are the graphs from the NE-ONE’s graphing menu option:
+and here are the graphs from the NE-ONE Professional’s graphing menu option:

 You can see that the client sends data faster than 1Mbps (right hand graph – Bits Received Per Second) – typical TCP.
 ‘We’ then regulate the bandwidth (and queue) and send it out to the server (left hand graph Bit’s Sent per second) – notice that it is smoother.
 [The difference between the graphs is that the received graph is pre-impairment and the sent graph is post-impairment] – The green line is the reverse flow direction – ACKs.

 “Ah, we actually run the [iperf3] command using UDP packets, for 10 seconds, set to 1Gbps (regardless of bandwidth impairment setting on emulator).
 We limit UDP datagrams to 1000 bytes to avoid processing delays on the receiving end due to fragmentation.”

 “Ah, UDP usually creates fewer misunderstandings than TCP (due to the lack of flow regulation which TCP has).
 I wonder what’s going on?”

 “Please can you send us your iPerf3 command lines”

 iperf3 -V -u -b 1Gbps -f m -t 10 –length 1000 -c <IPADDRESS>

 Iperf3 -s -f m -V

 My NE-ONE Professional configuration is a copy of the “LAN_NO_IMPAIRMENT” sample, modified with changes to latency and bandwidth.”